The Bankrate promise

-Whether you just bought a car or you moved to a different state, part of the process to legally drive it on the road is to get insurance and register the car.
-In most states, you need insurance to register a car.
-Without proof of insurance, you cannot register the car or get tags.
-This can prevent you from driving the car legally, because if you are caught driving without insurance, you could face penalties like fines, license suspension or jail time.
+And these two requirements tend to overlap.
+After all, in most states, you will need to provide proof of insurance to register your car.
+Without proof of insurance, you cannot register the car or get the right tags.
+If you don’t have an active car insurance policy, it will prevent you from driving the car legally, and if you are caught driving without insurance, you could face some pretty stiff penalties, including fines, license suspension or jail time.

 Do you need insurance to register a car?

-The state you live in will determine if you need insurance to register your car or if you can get it after registration.
+It depends.
+The state you live in is what will determine whether you need car insurance to register your car or whether you can get a car insurance policy after registration.
 In some states, you can get a license plate without insurance, but you cannot drive the car until it is insured.
 However, most states require you to get insurance before registration.

 In every state except for New Hampshire, you must have minimum amounts of liability insurance to drive your car.
 Some states also require other coverages, which can include medical payments, personal injury protection and uninsured motorist insurance.